raspberrypilearning/cd-dice-roller/en/step_1.md

   <iframe src="https://trinket.io/embed/html/568648e665?outputOnly=true&amp;start=result" width="600" height="505" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen=""></iframe>
 </div>

 To use the dice simulator, select the number of dice you wish to roll using the drop down `select` button.
 Then click 'Roll Dice'.
-If you want to keep some dice from your roll and roll the other ones again, click the dice you wish to keep, they will turn yellow and you can click 'Roll but Keep Selected Dice'.
+If you want to keep some dice from your roll and roll the other ones again, click the dice you wish to keep and they will turn yellow.
+You can then click 'Roll but Keep Selected Dice'.
 Click on 'Liars Dice' or 'Yahtzee' to learn more about these games!

 --- collapse ---
 ---